Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-frosted-glass-credit-card.md

 }
 ```

 Now to the glass effect.
-For the glass morphism we use another [`:before` pseudo element](https://daily-dev-tips.com/posts/css-pseudo-elements/).
+For the glass morphism, we use another [`:before` pseudo element](https://daily-dev-tips.com/posts/css-pseudo-elements/).

 ```css
 .card:before {